 In a NY Times article CEO Pano Christou speaks open about data collection, quote:

-»The other benefit of the subscription plan is the chance to gather more data about its customers, who will scan a QR code each time they use it.
-“Pret have been very, very late adapters to this,” Mr. Christou said.
-Panera, he said, has a database of more than 40 million customers across the United States.
+ยปThe other benefit of the subscription plan is the chance to gather more data about its customers, who will scan a QR code each time they use it. โPret have been very, very late adapters to this,โ Mr. Christou said.
+Panera, he said, has a database of more than 40 million customers across the United States. โฆ I think the richness of data today gives you an opportunity to learn much more about your customersโยซ Link

 Pret started to collect customer data around 2018.